nealcaren/CrisisOpportunity/markdown/program.md

 hand there are only 952 females for every 1,000 males.
 In the older, eastern states, however, we should expect to find conditions approaching those in Europe --- and sure enough there are 1,005 females to every 1,000 males.
-To show the significence of such facts let us go a step farther:
+To show the <span class="correction" title="Transcriber's Note: &quot;significence&quot; in original.">significance</span> of such facts let us go a step farther:
 We find in the city of Baltimore 1,310 Negro women to every 1,000 men.
-We can immediately say this is surely an abnorman situation and must have something to do with the large number of illegitimate births in that city.
+We can immediately say this is surely an <span class="correction" title="Transcriber's Note: &quot;abnorman&quot; in original.">abnormal</span> situation and must have something to do with the large number of illegitimate births in that city.

 Statistics of age show that in normal countries about one third of